RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab8-cicd.md

 # CI/CD Defined
 In modern software projects many teams utilize the concept of Continuous Integration (CI) and Continuous Delivery (CD).
 By setting up a tool chain that continuously builds, tests, and stages software releases, a team can ensure that their product can be reliably released at any time.
 OpenShift can be an enabler in the creation and management of this tool chain.

-In this lab we walk through creating a simple example of a CI/CD [pipeline][1] utlizing Jenkins, all running on top of OpenShift!
+In this lab we walk through creating a simple example of a CI/CD [pipeline][1] utilizing Jenkins, all running on top of OpenShift!
 The Jenkins job will trigger OpenShift to build and deploy a test version of the application, validate that the deployment works, and then tag the test version into production.

 ## Create a new project
 Create a new project named “cicd-{{< span "userid" "YOUR#" >}}”.